Satpuli

-Satpuli is a town on the Meerut-Pauri highway, located approximately 50 kilometers from Kotdwar and 50 kilometers from Pauri, in Pauri Garhwal district of Uttarakhand.
+Satpuli is a town on the Kothdwar-Pauri highway, located approximately 50 kilometers from Kotdwar and 50 kilometers from Pauri, in Pauri Garhwal district of Uttarakhand.

 Location

 Satpuli is located on the southern banks of the Nayar (East) river, a kilometer away from the confluence of the Nayar (East) and Nayar (West) rivers.
 It is also connected to Banghat, which is where the unified Nayar river meets the Ganges River.
 Satpuli is one of the blocks of the Pauri Garhwal district with its block office at Satpuli town.
 There is also a hospital by Hans Foundation located at Chamolsain near Satpuli, which is the main pathway to the Pauri Garhwal district.
 The Satpuli block covers 263 villages.

 History

 It is said that Satpuli got its name from the fact that it has seven bridges (saat-pul) on its way from Kotdwar.
 Until a few decades ago, this area was primarily farmland.
 Gradually, some hut-like shops sprang up on one bank of the river.
 In 1951 Satpuli experienced a massive flood, leading to loss of life and livestock.
 Some of the shops and noteworthy buildings, such as the office of G.M.O.U.
 Pvt.
 Ltd., were swept away.
 Later, shopkeepers resettled at the present location.
 A memorial has been erected at the Hydel power station in the memory of people who died in the great flood of the Nayar River valley.
 Satpuli is known for its maaccha bhaat (fish curry and rice).
 It is also a resting place for travelers to have lunch or dinner en route Kotdwar, Pauri, Srinagar, or higher reaches of Nayar valley.
 Now it is a Town Area.